 Take the escalator down to level 10 and you will find the Kyoto Ramen Hall, a set of 8 shops representing different ramen styles from around the country.
 A good quick and budget option, you can have the chance to try the ramen vending machines here if you are after a different experience, you make your selections on the machine and pay then collect your meal, if you don’t read Japanese it can be an interesting mystery meal.

-Still looking?
-There are more small eateries inside the station itself on the platform side of the ticket gate around the Shinkansen side of the station, these are generally more casual for a fast meal or to take away, for example there’s a bakery that we sometimes grab something for breakfast on the train if we have a very early start.
+If you are still looking for somewhere to eat, there are more small eateries inside the station itself on the platform side of the ticket gate around the Shinkansen side of the station, these are generally more casual for a fast meal or to take away, for example, there’s a bakery that we sometimes grab something for breakfast on the train if we have a very early start.

 Additional Resources for Visitors

 - There’s an information booth with English speaking staff on the first level directly above the main atrium, just take the escalators up one level.
 They will be able to answer your questions and provide a free Kyoto map for you to explore the city.

 - Confused by the Japan Rail Pass?
 Check out our questions and answers in the linked article

 - Get more tips on transport and getting around in Japan in our linked article here

 - We use Hyperdia to check train connections, times and prices – it’s a completely free service and in our experience very accurate.